Key Takeaways

 - Run – three or more consecutive PACs, also known as an atrial run

 Occasional PACs are generally not a cause of concern for healthy individuals and should go away without any treatment.
 However, recent studies suggest that frequent PACs may increase a person’s chances of an ischemic stroke.
-A PAC is deemed frequent if there are more than 100 episodes of PACs in 24 hours.
+If you're wondering how many PACs are normal in 24 hours, a PAC is deemed frequent if there are more than 100 episodes of PACs in 24 hours.

 Frequent PACs can also predispose a person to cardiac problems such as atrial fibrillation and cardiac flutter.
 These are conditions wherein the heart chambers no longer beat in synchronization.
 With the help of a professional, your smartwatch can be a helpful tool in identifying irregular heart rhythms and help you look out for your heart’s health before it’s too late.